 Repurposing Content Efficiently

-Keep a content library of evergreen material you can resurface periodically.
-New followers haven’t seen your older posts.
-Recycling quality content serves them while saving you time.
+One piece of content can become many: a blog post becomes an email, becomes social media snippets, becomes a podcast discussion.
+Keep a library of evergreen material you can resurface periodically — new followers haven’t seen older posts, and recycling quality content serves them while saving you time.

 Measuring What Matters